birdhumming/haiyang/README.md

 number of p multiples under n is floor(n/p)

-game theory - nim game, sg function; directed graph game; math 4 time 1:03:00
+game theory - nim game, sg function; directed graph game;

 return a=b; first assign b to a, then return a!